fullcalendar/fullcalendar-docs/_docs-v5/touch/longPressDelay.md

 title: longPressDelay
 ---

-For touch devices, the amount of time the user most hold down before an event becomes draggable or a date becomes selectable.
+For touch devices, the amount of time the user must hold down before an event becomes draggable or a date becomes selectable.

 <div class='spec' markdown='1'>
 Integer, *default*: `1000` (1 second)